-CHILD CARE ARCHITECTURE
+CHILD CARE/SCHOOLS ARCHITECTURE

 The firm has designed highly successful child care centers for both corporate and educational clients with an emphasis on extensive collaboration with teachers and administrators to arrive at workable solutions.

 Nowhere does the architectural truism that form follows function apply more clearly than in the successful design of structures intended to serve the needs of the young child.
 Dorman Associates brings a high level of theory and practice to such design challenges.
 We strive for distinctive aesthetics, but only if they are consistent with the special requirements of the very young.
 Our designs pay particular attention to center and classroom layout to maximize sight lines for continual visibility.
 The same care is taken to ensure efficient use of teacher support spaces, and to achieve a careful balancing of children’s activity spaces as well as restroom spaces.
 Based on extensive experience with major child development center projects, the firm has come to value a highly collaborative approach that involves carefully listening to a client’s goals and concerns.
 We make certain that there is plenty of opportunity for continuing interaction involving administrators, teachers and parents throughout the design process.